-Prior to joining Challenge in November of 2015, Joe served as the President and CEO of Planned Parenthood of the Southern Finger Lakes, creating and completing a capital campaign of over $6 million while building new health centers in Hornell, Corning and Ithaca.
+I joined Challenge in November of 2015.
+Prio to that I served as the President and CEO of Planned Parenthood of the Southern Finger Lakes, creating and completing a capital campaign of over $6 million while building new health centers in Hornell, Corning and Ithaca.

-Joe has also served as Executive Director of the Geiger-Gibson Community Health Center in Boston, and as Assistant VP of Operations for Community Healthcare Network in New York City.
-In these positions he lived and learned the difficult but rewarding work of running community-based non-profit health organizations.
-Before that, Joe served on the legislative and district staff of New York State Senator Catherine Abate; he began his career as a grassroots activist with the New York Public Interest Research Group.
+i have served as Executive Director of the Geiger-Gibson Community Health Center in Boston, and as Assistant VP of Operations for Community Healthcare Network in New York City.
+In these positions I lived and learned the difficult but rewarding work of running community-based non-profit health organizations.
+Before that, I served on the legislative and district staff of New York State Senator Catherine Abate; I began my career as a grassroots activist with the New York Public Interest Research Group.

-Joe lives in Cayuga Heights with his wife, Mary Schiavone and their son, Julian Sammons.
+i live in Cayuga Heights with his wife, Mary Schiavone and son, Julian Sammons.

 Director of Human Resources and